xelopsys/xelopsys.dev/README.md

-# Welcome!
+# Hope, you'are alright!

-> I am, Jamshid Jurakulov, working as Front-End Developer 20 y.o; Worked in different companies and in agencies.
-I'm working in this sphere for more than 3 years and I was able to accomplish different projects in different spheres.
+> I am Jamshid Jurakulov,  known as "xelopsys".
+20 y.o enthusiast programmer and entrepreneur who is eager to find solutions to the problem.
+With 3+ years of experience in Software development, I managed to accomplish different projects with success stories.
 > Trying to make change happen.

 <details>